coruus/openpgp-semantics/README.markdown

-# OpenPGP RFC 4880 and 6637 XPEG grammar
+# OpenPGP RFC 4880 and 6637

-This is an initial (incomplete) attempt at a reasonably formal syntax and semantics of PGP packets (not including the cryptographic validity conditions).
+This is an initial (incomplete) attempt at a reasonably formal syntax and semantics of PGP packets.

 It is written vaguely in the style of TRX; see http://arxiv.org/abs/1105.2576 for details.